AlexSchmerber/your-weather/README.md

 # Your Weather

-A responsive web site to empower users as individuals by providing weather information no matter where they are in the world!
+A responsive web site to empower users by providing weather information for wherever they are in the world!

 ## Description

-This site combines jQuery, a geocoding api, and a weathermapping api to provide information based on user inputs.
-The apis provide the information that translate to the page while the jQuery enables users to pinpoint what information they may require.
+By using HTML, CSS, jQuery, AJAX, a Mapbox Geocoding API and the OpenWeatherMap API, Your Weather creates an all in one approach to collecting temperature and forecast information.

 ### How to Use